ricardorqr/microservice/README.md

 - User and department microservices - 2 simple microservices.
 - Service Registry - All microservices are registered to the Service Registry.
 This serve manages all the service names and ports.
 - API Gateway - It is a gateway for all APIs.
 All the requests should go to the API gateway.
 It is responsible to travel the requests to the right API.
 - Hystrix Dashboard - Circuit Breaker to manage which services are running.
-Identify which microservice is down and returns a friendly message to the user.
+It Identifies which microservice is down and returns a friendly message to the user.
 - Zipkin - (In progress) Tool to trace log among services.

 ## Settings

 ### 1. Libs

-Create a new Spring Boot project with the dependencies below:
+Below are a few used libs:
 - Spring Web
 - Spring Data JPA
 - Spring Cloud
   - Eureka
+  - Hystrix
 - Lombok
 - H2
+- Zipkin

 ###### Root project pow.xml

-The root [pom.xml](/pom.xml) has the Spring Boot `parent`, `<dependencyManagement>` and `build` tags.
-Those tags allow Maven to import Spring Boot dependencies on the submodules.
+The root [pom.xml](/pom.xml) has the Spring Boot `<parent>`, `<dependencyManagement>` and `<build>` tags.
+Those tags allow Maven to import Spring Boot dependencies into the submodules.
 ```xml
 ...
 <parent>